 The trail ends at Gold Bluffs Beach Road, which is a gravel road.
 Turn left and go 100 yards to the Gold Bluffs Beach campground, then cut through the campground to the beach.

 Walk north on the wide beach.
 Remarkably, no signs of development at all can be seen, and there usually aren’t any people around except near the campground and Fern Canyon.
 It can be a slow and tiring slog through deep sand, but this is one of the most memorable parts of the trip.

 Turn inland at the Fern Canyon parking lot.
-Since the lot can’t be seen from the beach, there aren’t any signs, and an impenetrable barrier of brush separates Gold Bluffs Beach Road from the beach, it’s important to turn at the right point.
-If it’s a sunny weekend, just walk until you see some people standing around on the beach, then turn inland.
+The lot can’t be seen from the beach, there aren’t any signs, and an impenetrable barrier of brush separates Gold Bluffs Beach Road from the beach, so it’s important to turn at the right point.
+On most weekends, you can just walk until you see some people standing around on the beach, then turn inland.
 If the beach is deserted, look for a pair of notches in the bluffs.
 They aren’t visible until you’ve almost reached them.
 The less-pronounced southern notch is Fern Canyon, while the northern notch is Boat Creek.
 Turn inland just before the southernmost notch to reach the parking lot.

-As you approach the parking lot, the sandy beach gives way to coastal grasslands and there’s creek (actually the outflow from Fern Canyon) which in summer is crossed by some crude planks.
-Sometimes there’s no water at all, other times (especially in the winter and spring) you may have to wade through about 12 inches of water to reach the parking lot.
+Near the parking lot, the sandy beach gives way to coastal grasslands and there’s a creek (actually the outflow from Fern Canyon) which in summer is crossed by some crude planks.
+In winter you may have to wade through about 12 inches of water to reach the parking lot.
 After heavy rainfall it may be a good idea to hike the entire loop in the opposite direction so that if the creek is too deep, you can just detour onto the dirt road without having to backtrack for a mile.

-A herd of elk sometimes grazes here, wallowing in the creek and relaxing among the white-bleached driftwood.
+A herd of elk sometimes grazes on the grass, wallowing in the creek and relaxing among the white-bleached driftwood.